jwshartle/S3T2TM2/Design Doc.md

 -   Project table should stored in backup in case of deletion

 **_Flow of events:_**
- Admin presses ‘Delete Project’ button on project stack
+→Admin presses ‘Delete Project’ button on project stack

-System opens ‘Delete Project’ warning message in GUI
+←System opens ‘Delete Project’ warning message in GUI

-Admin clicks “Confirm Delete”
+→Admin clicks “Confirm Delete”

-Project tables moved to backup section of database
+←Project tables moved to backup section of database

- System removes project stack from Display Board view of GUI
+←System removes project stack from Display Board view of GUI

 ### **Use Case #18: Edit task details**